 Adopting this as a weekend craft idea, I found it to be an enjoyable way to connect with my teen.
 While I embellished my composition book with family photos, she designed one of her own, using photos of school friends and selfies.
 She also incorporated a few photo magazine clippings of her favorite sports stars and singers.
 Finally, she added her name using large text cut from assorted magazines.

-Ideas for how you could use this journal:
+Here are ideas for how you could use this journal.

 A "Welcome to the World" Pregnancy/Early Childhood Journal

 Fill the pages with your experiences during pregnancy while you wait for your bundle of joy.
 Include special messages about what you wish for your child.
-Document
+You could document:

 - family traditions

 - important lessons learned from your own life.